The International Police Peacekeeping and Peace Operations Program

 International policing efforts are an essential part of Canada’s goal of building a more secure world by working to stabilize fragile and conflict-affected states.
 The international deployment of highly-trained Canadian police officers contributes to reducing crime, instability, and fragility in countries where they are engaged.

-Through the IPP, Canadian police officers are currently deployed to Haiti, Mali, Democratic Republic of the Congo, Ukraine, and the West Bank, as well as to the UN Institute for Training and Research (UNITAR) in Switzerland, and a Senior Police Advisor to Canada’s Permanent Mission to the UN in New York.
+Through the IPP, Canadian police officers are currently deployed to Haiti, Mali, Democratic Republic of the Congo, Ukraine, and the West Bank, as well as to the UN Institute for Training and Research (UNITAR) in Switzerland, the International Criminal Court in The Netherlands, and a Senior Police Advisor to Canada’s Permanent Mission to the UN in New York.

 Learn more about current operations.
 Learn about how GAC’s Peace and Stabilization Operations Program supports conflict prevention, dialogue, mediation, stabilization, peacebuilding and post-conflict recovery.